Jesson96/Discover-Dublin/README.md

 <p>This is an interactive website regarding tourist information about the County Dublin, in Ireland.
-The start of this website begins with three sliding images of Dublin city center.
+The start of this website begins with an image of Dublin city center.
 As the user scrolls down the page, they are greeted with a brief introduction of the city of Dublin, followed by two clickable buttons which highlight markers on the Javascript Google maps API of tourist attractions and outdoor activites that users may be interested in upon visiting the county of Dublin.
+Underneath the Google Maps API is followed by a carousel of city center attractions, an accordion of restaurant and pubs and then another carousel of outdoor activites to do in Dublin.
-Underneath the Google Maps API is followed by an emailJS API that is used for users who have queries about site information.
+Lastly an emailJS API is used for users who have queries about site information.
-The user can then access the fixed navigation bar to choose a section of interest to them from attractions, outdoor activites, restaurants and good pubs to visit in Dublin.</p>
+The user can also access the fixed navigation bar to choose a section of interest to them from attractions, outdoor activites, restaurants and good pubs to visit in Dublin.</p>

 ## User Experience (UX)